TalkingSkunk/Bible-Commentaries/README.md

 ```
 GIVEN the application,
-WHEN I open the Bible Fragments,
+WHEN I open the Book Fragments,
 THEN I am presented with index page.
 WHEN I add a new Book,
 THEN I can see the Book's empty collection of commentaries.